Willy Adames Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Rangers' 4.00 team ERA ranks 10th across all league pitching staffs.

-- The Rangers give up the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (135 total, 1.1 per game).

-- Heaney (9-6 with a 4.17 ERA and 119 strikeouts in 114 1/3 innings pitched) tries for his 10th victory when he makes the start for the Rangers, his 24th of the season.
+- Dunning looks for his 10th win when he makes the start for the Rangers, his 19th of the season.
+He is 9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched.

-- In his last time out on Sunday, the lefty went 1 1/3 innings against the San Francisco Giants, allowing one earned run while surrendering three hits.
+- In his last time out on Sunday, the right-hander threw seven innings against the San Francisco Giants, giving up one earned run while surrendering seven hits.

-- In 23 games this season, the 32-year-old has put up a 4.17 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.